 What Does Feline Acne Look Like?

-Cat acne looks like human acne, says Dr. Michelle Piccione, DVM, DACVD, a board-certified veterinary dermatologist at VERG Brooklyn.
+Cat acne looks like human acne, says Dr Michelle Piccione, DVM, DACVD, a board-certified veterinary dermatologist at VERG Brooklyn.
 Cat acne starts as blackheads commonly found under the chin.

 It’s easy to overlook feline acne.
 After all, mild cases can look like dirt in the fur and may not have other symptoms.
 But it’s important to catch a cat’s acne before it becomes severe or deeply infected.
 Signs and symptoms of cat acne include:

 - A chin that looks dirty.
 Black dirt-like dots might be a sign that a cat has blackheads.
-To rule out other causes of black specks in the fur (like flea dirt), schedule a visit with your vet.
+To rule out other causes of black specks in the fur (like flea dirt), schedule a visit to your vet.

 - Itching of the chin or face.
 Remember, other skin conditions like fleas and food allergies could cause itchiness, too.